Antony and Cleopatra: Synopsis

 In this Baroque vision, Battle of Actium by Laureys a Castro (1672), Cleopatra flees, lower left, in a barge with a figurehead of Fortuna.

 Antony prepares to battle Octavius.
 Enobarbus urges Antony to fight on land, where he has the advantage, instead of by sea, where the navy of Octavius is lighter, more mobile and better manned.
 Antony refuses, since Octavius has dared him to fight at sea.
 Cleopatra pledges her fleet to aid Antony.
 However, during the Battle of Actium off the western coast of Greece, Cleopatra flees with her sixty ships, and Antony follows her, leaving his forces to ruin.
 Ashamed of what he has done for the love of Cleopatra, Antony reproaches her for making him a coward, but also sets this true and deep love above all else, saying "Give me a kiss; even this repays me."

 Octavius sends a messenger to ask Cleopatra to give up Antony and come over to his side.
-She hesitates, and flirts with the messenger, when Antony walks in and angrily denounces her behavior.
+She hesitates, and flirts with the messenger, when Antony walks in and angrily denounces her behaviour.
 He sends the messenger to be whipped.
 Eventually, he forgives Cleopatra and pledges to fight another battle for her, this time on land.

 On the eve of the battle, Antony's soldiers hear strange portents, which they interpret as the god Hercules abandoning his protection of Antony.
 Furthermore, Enobarbus, Antony's long-serving lieutenant, deserts him and goes over to Octavius' side.
 Rather than confiscating Enobarbus' goods, which Enobarbus did not take with him when he fled, Antony orders them to be sent to Enobarbus.
 Enobarbus is so overwhelmed by Antony's generosity, and so ashamed of his own disloyalty, that he dies from a broken heart.

 Antony loses the battle as his troops desert en masse and he denounces Cleopatra: "This foul Egyptian hath betrayed me."
 He resolves to kill her for the imagined treachery.
 Cleopatra decides that the only way to win back Antony's love is to send him word that she killed herself, dying with his name on her lips.
 She locks herself in her monument, and awaits Antony's return.

 Her plan backfires: rather than rushing back in remorse to see the "dead" Cleopatra, Antony decides that his own life is no longer worth living.
 He begs one of his aides, Eros, to run him through with a sword, but Eros cannot bear to do it and kills himself.
 Antony admires Eros' courage and attempts to do the same, but only succeeds in wounding himself.
 In great pain, he learns that Cleopatra is indeed alive.
 He is hoisted up to her in her monument and dies in her arms.